bigdatagenomics/mango/docs/cloud/emr.rst

 Creating a Cluster
 ------------------

 First, you must configure an EMR cluster.
-This can be done using the `AWS cli <https://docs.aws.amazon.com/cli/latest/userguide/installing.html>`__.
+This can be done using the `AWS CLI <https://docs.aws.amazon.com/cli/latest/userguide/installing.html>`__.

 Through the command line, create a new cluster: